Elections, Awami League and a point to ponder

 Also Read

 It is such a matter of pride and joy to see how the young students in this recent movement turned the tide and reminded us that youth does not mean the goons of the Awami League student front Chhatra League or youth front Jubo League.
 What torture and humiliation they meted in the various universities and campuses!
 They were seen as Sheikh Hasina's foot soldiers, amply rewarded for their dirty work and for effectively spreading the fear.
-A newcomer to university would not get a seat in a hall unless their agreed to become subservient followers of the Chhatra League leaders, remaining at their beck and call, joining political rallies, serving with almost slavish obedience.
+A newcomer to university would not get a seat in a hall unless they agreed to become subservient followers of the Chhatra League leaders, remaining at their beck and call, joining political rallies, serving with almost slavish obedience.
 If they defied orders, not only would they be deprived of a place to stay in the halls, but would be tortured, humiliated and made to rue the day they dared to say 'no'.

 Remember Fulpori, the Islamic University student?
 She was tortured and humiliated by Chhatra League leaders and activists, also girls, at the hall where she stayed.
 Remember Khadija of Jagannath University who was placed behind bars merely because someone on a virtual discussion that she was conducting had spoken against the AL government?
 She wasn't even 18, still officially under-age, when she was sent to jail.
 Then there was the Eden College girl beaten with a cricket stump.
 The list goes on and on.